gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 for every directed edge `u` → `v`,
 `u` comes before `v` in the ordering.

-The classic example of topological sorting is to schedule a sequence of jobs (or tasks) according to their dependencies.
+A classic example of topological sorting is to schedule a sequence of jobs (or tasks) according to their dependencies.
 The jobs are represented by vertices, and there is an edge from `x` to `y` if job `x` must be completed before job `y` can be started.
 Performing topological sort on such a graph would give us an order in which to perform the jobs.